 Bob Wilkins, April 8, 2015

 Bob Wilkins of Cameron, Texas passed away Wednesday, April 8, 2015.
 Bob was an award-winning taxidermist and owner of Bob Wilkins Wildlife Artisty.
 Bob had an enormous influence on the taxidermy industry and was universally respected and loved by all who came in contact with him.

 For the first time in 41 years, there was no Taxidermy Mini-Course in the spring.
 After 9 years, Surry Community College in North Carolina cancelled the popular event, which they took over from Piedmont Community College, which had hosted the convention from 1974 until 2005.
 At times in the early years, the Mini-Course boasted the largest gathering of taxidermists in the country, with a friendly, down-home atmosphere.

-	On June 3, 2015, Linda Rheinlander of Austin, Texas passed away from a sudden illness.
+On June 3, 2015, Linda Rheinlander of Lockhart, Texas passed away from a sudden illness.
 Linda was the wife of Terry Rheinlander, and was active in participating in the Texas Taxidermy Association Inc., and atteneded many conventions with Terry as he judged at state, national and World competitions.

 Al Belanger of Andover, Massachusetts passed away Monday, June 29, 2015.
 Al was a taxidermist for over 60 years, a pioneer of freeze-dry taxidermy, and a regular fixture at state and national conventions in the northeast.